readthedocs/readthedocs.org/docs/canonical.rst

 * We point all versions of your docs at the "latest" version as canonical
 * We point at the user specififed canonical URL, generally a custom domain for your docs.

-You can set the canonical URL for your project in the Edit Project page.
+.. note:: You can set the canonical URL for your project in the Edit Project page.

 Implementation
 --------------